mdnghtdv/mdnghtdv.github.io/all_collections/_posts/2022-04-24-wtmp-problems-with-photos.md

 - Some applications that actively interact with the camera (e.g. FaceID) may interfere with the application.
 - Sometimes problems can be caused by improper operation of the camera API.
 You can change the camera API in the advanced settings of the app.

-### 3. Photo rotation
-You can change the photo rotation angle in advanced settings.
-[How to open Advanced Settings?](https://wtmp.app/posts/wtmp-user-guide/)

 ## 🇩🇪 DE <a id="de"></a>